 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 As soon as you find out you’re expecting, your whole world changes.
-And that might include your skin care line-up, too.
+And that might include your skin care lineup too.

 While it’s more well known that you must shelve your favorite wine (sorry!), having to nix your trusted skin care products may come as a real shock.
-But all eyes are on your skin products for a good reason: Certain ingredients can be absorbed into your body, and therefore, your baby’s body, too.
+But all eyes are on your skin products for a good reason: Certain ingredients can be absorbed into your body, and therefore, your baby’s body too.

 Rest assured that most over-the-counter (OTC) body care products are completely safe, but there are a few ingredients that could be harmful to your little one.
-So here’s the good news: You can find a balance between maintaining your mama-to-be glow and protecting your baby.
+So here’s the good news: You can find a balance between maintaining your glow and protecting your baby.

 Whether you’re looking for a safe product to reverse an unwelcome skin change brought on by pregnancy (yes, unfortunately, they do happen) or you’re checking up on the safety of your current regimen, this breakdown of what a healthy pregnancy skin care routine looks like — as well as what specific ingredients to avoid — is for you.

-People with preexisting skin conditions such as eczema, psoriasis, or rosacea may also experience a change in their symptoms (for better or worse).
+People with pre-existing skin conditions, such as eczema, psoriasis, or rosacea, may also experience a change in their symptoms (for better or worse).

 Before we jump into our list, we must point out that evidence-based data on the safety of specific products in pregnancy is limited.
-In almost all cases, clinical trials on pregnant women that could even start to prove that certain ingredients are harmful are an ethical no-no.
+In almost all cases, clinical trials on pregnant people that could even start to prove that certain ingredients are harmful are an ethical no-no.

 But some animal, anecdotal, or case-specific studies have shown some serious fetal effects related to a few common skin care ingredients.
 That’s the basis for our recommendations.